-10 top tips for a calmer day
+10 top tips for a calmer day when coping with anxiety

 An estimated 3 million people in the UK suffer with an anxiety disorder, but as many as 1 in 10 experience feelings of anxiety at some stage in their life, with women twice more likely to suffer than men.
 Worryingly, these figures are on the rise, which begs the question: is enough being done to raise awareness and offer support and advice to those in need?
 Whether you are one of the 3 million suffering with an anxiety disorder, the 1 in 10 experiencing feelings of anxiety, or have a friend, family member or colleague who struggles with the symptoms of anxiety, this article will not only help you better understand the condition, but also offer ten top health tips to calm those anxious feelings.